 - Amount and substantiality of the portion used about the copyrighted work as a whole.

 - Effect of the use upon the potential market for or value of the copyrighted work.

 Some web scraping projects are in the gray area and it is not easy to get a yes or no answer to the question.
-There are many factors relating to legality and if you are interested, some real cases in history can bring you more insights on this issue.
+There are many factors relating to legality and if you are interested, some real cases in history can bring you more insights into this issue.

 Starting a business takes a load of effort, of course.
 While it is accessible when you have been equipped with some basic knowledge and ways to do it.
 Building up a news aggregator website, you can get started with web scraping for data extraction and NLP techniques for data processing.

 In the end, Octoparse will always have you covered for any web data needs.
 If you want to try the magic of web scraping, download Octoparse here.
 The 14-day trial is also available for you to check if our service is suitable.